 I work with some amazing, committed sponsorship professionals, spanning industries and on both sides of the equation.
 But as smart and experienced as these professionals are, I’m often surprised at how little they understand about the other side.
 When collaboration is key to best practice sponsorship, this tunnel vision isn’t helpful.

 So, I thought I’d shine a light on the challenges and politics around something that we do every day: Sponsorship renewals.
-Below, I’ve given perspectives from the CMO and Brand Manager on the sponsor’s side, and the Executive Director and Marketing & Development Manager with the sponsee.
+Below, I’ve given perspectives from the CMO and Brand Manager on the sponsor’s side, and the Executive Director and Marketing & Development Manager with the rightsholder – in this case, a charitable organisation.
 It hasn’t been a great relationship, and it’s time for renewal.

 Although this example is gleaned from actual situations I’ve seen over and over as a consultant and trainer, the organisations are entirely fictional, and any resemblance they may have to existing organisations is inadvertent.
 There are also plenty of ugly renewal situations that aren’t covered here.
 (Don’t get me started on bidding wars!)

-We’re still a small player in the retail electricity game, but in the five years we’ve been around, have built 15% market share across the three states we serve.
+We’re still a small player in the retail electricity game, but in the five years since our rebrand, have built 9% market share across the three states we serve.

 Our power comes from 100% renewables, and we offer a solutions-based power service.
 Basically, if a household or business comes on board with us, we offer to tailor a renewables solution to their premises – solar, wind, battery, etc – and install it.
 In some cases, we can even bill them as part of a multi-year contract with us.